 Now that all of the Amper components are connected, use this opportunity to verify all connections are properly made.
 Check for the following signs to verify the setup:

 Gateway is powered on and holds a Green or Yellow Connection LED.

 Aggregator has power light on (Bottom Left of device) and light under each utilized sensor port is illuminated.

 The sensors are fully clamped shut around the machine wire

-Once you have installed your sensors and verified all of the devices are connected, you are ready to send the installation information over to Amper.
-Please see our article Installation Form and Calibration to continue your installation.
+Once you have installed your Sensors and verified all of your devices (both Analog & Digital) are connected, you are ready to send the installation information over to Amper.
+Please see our article